mallabe/n8n-nodes-mallabe-barcodes/README.md

 ![Mallabe Logo](/docs/mallabe-logo.png)

-# n8n-nodes-mallabe-images
+# n8n-nodes-mallabe-barcodes

-This is an n8n community node for [Mallabe Images](https://www.mallabe.com/).
+This is an n8n community node for [Mallabe Barcodes](https://www.mallabe.com/).

 It allows you to manipulate images using different operations.

 For more information, refer to the [Mallabe website](https://www.mallabe.com/).

 Current supported operations:
-- Resize Image
-- Compress Image
-- Get Image Metadata
-- Crop Image
-- Rotate Image
+- Generate Barcode
+- Generate QR Code
-- Flip / Flop Image
+- Scan Barcode / QR Code
-- Greyscale Image
-- Join 2 Images

 ## License